 The Bottom Line

 American Airlines is no stranger to criticism of the service it offers its passengers.
 The past few years have brought a marked decrease in the level of service offered by the airline.
-However, there is one bright spot that remains relatively untouched by the changes made to in-flight services.
+There is one bright spot that remains relatively untouched by the changes made to in-flight services.
 American Airlines’ Airbus A321T offers passengers seated in first and business class a unique and premium experience.

 Configured with just 102 seats, the A321T is one of the most unique aircraft found in an airline’s fleet.
 Additionally, passengers traveling in the first and business class cabins will have access to premium facilities on the ground while also having the opportunity to enjoy an elevated in-flight experience while onboard.